Setting Sons: International releases

 The Polydor Canada LP release of Setting Sons is substantially different from the original UK version, and contains 12 tracks.

 The Polydor US LP release in 1979 reversed the sides and inserted the single "Strange Town" as the second song on side two, between "Girl on the Phone" and "Thick As Thieves".

 Album cover

 The album cover art features a photograph of Benjamin Clemens' bronze sculpture The St John's Ambulance Bearers.
 Cast in 1919, it depicts a wounded soldier being carried by two ambulance workers.
 The sculpture is currently in the possession of the Imperial War Museum in London.

 Reception

-Setting Sons remains one of The Jam's most critically favoured works, alongside All Mod Cons and Sound Affects.
+Setting Sons remains one of the Jam's most critically favoured works, alongside All Mod Cons and Sound Affects.
+The Manchester Evening News praised the "excellent songwriting [and] imaginative and creative production".
+The Globe and Mail noted that "Setting Sons isn't commercial new wave, a la Joe Jackson or Elvis Costello, but it is relentless and honest".

 AllMusic critic Chris Woodstra found that "Setting Sons often reaches brilliance and stands among The Jam's best albums" and, apart from "a number of throwaways and knockoffs (especially the out-of-place cover of 'Heat Wave' which closes the album)", is "an otherwise perfect album."

-Setting Songs was ranked the fourth best album of 1979 by NME, with "The Eton Rifles" and "Strange Town" ranked at numbers one and five among the year's top tracks.
+Setting Sons was ranked the fourth best album of 1979 by NME, with "The Eton Rifles" and "Strange Town" ranked at numbers one and five among the year's top tracks.